Program-Level Learning Objectives

 Graduate education is characterized by expectations that include mastery of subject material greater than typically associated with undergraduate education.
 The learning objectives allied with this degree are described above.

 Mastery of subject material by individual students in the MNR program is assessed by their supervisory committee following standard procedures required by the graduate school and college.
 The individual plan for meeting these learning objectives is established through a program of study for each student and is approved by each student's supervisory committee.
 The graduate advisor completes bi-annual evaluations of graduate students to assess student progress in the MNR program and their specific program of study.
-Final assessment of student competencies occurs during the review of the capstone report, which is a reflection of how well the program has prepared the student to incorporate the eight core areas (articulated in the eight learning objectives) and into analysis of and problem-solving for a natural resource problem.
+Final assessment of student competencies occurs during the review of the capstone report, which is a reflection of how well the program has prepared the student to incorporate the five core areas (articulated in the eight learning objectives) and into analysis of and problem-solving for a natural resource problem.

 The MNR program uses multiple sources of information to provide feedback for reflecting on the overall performance of our program on a holistic basis.
 This feedback augments the assessments of individual student learning provided by supervisory committees.
 Some of this information comes from the following sources: